ohnoaa/ps6-createawebapp-ohnoaa/README.md

 side panel has informative instructions and the widget and the main panel contains the data table itself with the textual output that reacts with the season widget.

+## Additional Information

+#### How many hours did you spend on this problem set?

+I believe I spent about 16-17 hours on this problem set.